NUS-Fintech-Society/BC_Charity/README.md

 ## Features

+1. Verify transactions
-- (Verify) List all transactions made from any NRIC.
-Simply click on "Verify" and key in your NRIC to retrieve all relevant transactions.
+- This function lists all transactions made from any NRIC.
+- Simply click on "Verify" and key in an NRIC to retrieve all relevant transactions made by the user with the particular NRIC.

+2. Add a Transaction
-- (Add Transaction) As a charity, call your smart contract and record the donations you receive using this website.
+- As a charity, call your smart contract and record the donations you receive using this website.

+3. Organisation Page
-- (Org Page) Get a comprehensive summary of the donations that charities have been receiving.
-Find out the amount of every donation, and see the notes and dedications that go with them.
+- Get a comprehensive summary of the donations that charities have been receiving.
+- Find out the amount of every donation, and see the notes and dedications that go with them.

 ## BuildSetup